kyma-project/telemetry-manager/test/e2e/README.md

 In order to send, receive, and analyze traces, the test must expose internal in-cluster services.
 Currently, it's done using `NodePort` services and k3d host port mapping.
 This approach is very easy to implement.
 However, it has a few major drawbacks and must be rethought:
-* `NodePort` service exposure will only work on k3d and not on public cloud (Gardener)
+* `NodePort` service exposure will only work on k3d and not on public cloud (Gardener).
 * One has to always keep a mind map with port map in their head.
 For every new internal service, a few places in the code have to be updated

 #### Port Mapping